 For instance, there can be an issue with the build or design of the boat.
 In this case, the boat’s manufacturer could be responsible for the accident.
 Your boating accident lawyer will determine fault for the accident and help you with how to proceed.

 High speed boating accidents can be devastating.
 You can get thrown from the boat hit a vessel or piece of equipment.
 You can also sustain injuries by hitting the water or objects in the water.
 These injuries may require visits to the hospital, medication, and take months to make a full recovery.
 Some injuries could keep you from working or hinder your ability to do your everyday tasks.
 Common boating accident injuries include:

 When on a boat, you should always wear a floatation device like a life jacket.
 Without a floatation device, it can be difficult to stay above water with an injury.
 While boating accidents might cause initial injuries, those injuries can prove fatal because it affects a person’s ability to swim to safety.

 When boating accidents cause the loss of a loved one, you can still get justice for them.
 Your lawyer can help you file a wrongful death claim.
 You may be able to get compensation for pain and suffering and loss of income if you depended on that person financially.

 Get Help from a Chicago Boating Accident Lawyer

-If you or a loved one has been hurt in a boating accident that wasn’t your fault in Illinois, the Krzak Rundio Law Group will work tirelessly on your behalf.
+If you or a loved one has been hurt in a boating accident that wasn’t your fault in Illinois, the Krzak Rundio Gorman, Injury Attorneys will work tirelessly on your behalf.
 A reliable lawyer could be the difference between a favorable and unfavorable settlement.
 Call us today at (312)736-1111 for a free consultation.
 You’ll speak with one of our Chicago boating accident lawyers about the merits of your case and determine your best course of action.